samtuga1/shop/README.md

-I used firebase authentification to authenticate users
+I used firebase to authenticate users

 I used firebase realtime storage to store all my necessary data such as products, orders and more